sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

 Velocity
 ********

 The GA interface allows users to send a number of measurement updates to an OxTS INS from external devices/ sensors, including velocity estimates.
-Velocity can currently be accepted in a few different coordinate frames.
+Each of the fields for this data type can be set using functions from the :ref:`gadvelocityclass` class.

 .. _velocityaidingframes: